eric-cliu/otter-riscv-mcu/README.md

 ## FPGA Deployment

 The design was synthesized and deployed on a Digilent Basys3 FPGA development board.
+Processor functionality was validated using both provided OTTER memory images and custom test programs executed directly on hardware.
 Features demonstrated on hardware include:

 * Program execution